 The worldwide job search now? - It's a jungle out there!

-Chinese Jobs Search
+Romanian Jobs Search

-Most visits to China are trouble-free but you should be aware of the global risk of indiscriminate international terrorist attacks, which could be against civilian targets, including places frequented by foreigners.
+Most visits to Romania are trouble-free but you should be aware of the global risk of indiscriminate international terrorist attacks, which could be against civilian targets, including places frequented by foreigners.

-If you have a difficulty with your resume writing, instead of staring at a blank piece of paper, use:
+If you have a problem with your CV writing, instead of staring at a blank piece of paper, use:

 Write a cover letter convincing the reader why you are the best candidate for interview.
 If your cover letter writing is poor, use:

-Other Chinese Jobs Search Info
+Other Romanian Jobs Search Info

-Good luck with your Chinese jobs search!
+Good luck with your Romanian jobs search!